Kansas State University Layoff Policy

 - Office of the Provost

-- Office of the Vice President for Administration and Finance
+- Office of the Vice President for University Operations and Chief Operating Officer

 - Office of the Vice President for Student Life